toxonics/space-eventers/README.md

-# space-eventers
+# Space Eventers
-Using the concept of space invaders to investigate an event drive approach with JS/TS
+Explorer an event driven approach with JS/TS using the concept of space invaders